 IMAGE: Priscilla Castro

-According to the European Environmental Agency (EEA), air pollution is the single largest environmental health risk in Europe.
-The World Health Organisation (WHO) has recently disclosed new research associating prenatal exposure to high levels of air pollution and developmental delay, anxiety and depression.
-In Copenhagen alone, approximately one in ten premature deaths are due to the effects of air pollution.
+According to the European Environment Agency (EEA), air pollution is the biggest environmental health risk in Europe.
+The World Health Organization (WHO) believes that prenatal exposure to high levels of air pollution is directly connected to anxiety, depression and delayed child development.
+In Copenhagen alone, about one in ten premature deaths can be attributed to the effects of air pollution.

 IMAGE: Priscilla Castro